-Revenues for the three months ended March 31, 2006, were \$5.6 million compared with \$3.0 million for the three months ended March 31, 2005.
+Total revenues for the three and nine months ended September 30, 2006, were \$7.4 million and \$20.5 million, respectively, compared with \$4.4 million and \$12.6 million, respectively, for the same periods of 2005.

-License and collaborative fee revenues were \$0.7 million for the three months ended March 31, 2006, compared with \$0.5 million for the three months ended March 31, 2005.
+License and collaborative fee revenues were \$0.6 million and \$2.0 million, respectively, for the three and nine months ended September 30, 2006, compared with \$0.9 million and \$4.0 million, respectively, for the same periods of 2005.
 These revenues include amortization of upfront payments, milestone revenues and licensing revenues related to the outlicensing of our products and technologies and other collaborative arrangements.
-The increase of \$0.2 million resulted from three additional outlicensing agreements.
+The decrease of \$2.0 million for the nine months ended September 30, 2006, resulted primarily from an outlicensing agreement with Merck & Co.
+Inc. in the quarter ended June 30, 2005.

-Contract revenues were \$3.1 million for the three months ended March 31, 2006, compared with \$1.3 million for the same period of 2005.
-The increase resulted primarily from an increase in contract manufacturing services performed under our contract with the National Institute of Allergy and Infectious Diseases ("NIAID") entered into in March of 2005 to develop three anti-botulinum neurotoxin monoclonal antibody therapeutics offset by a reduction in clinical trial services performed on behalf of Genentech, Inc. ("Genentech").
-The NIAID contract work is being performed over an eighteen month period and is 100% funded with federal funds from NIAID under Contract No. HHSN266200500004C.
-We are recognizing revenue over the life of the contract as the services are performed on a proportional performance basis and, as per the terms of the contract, a 10% retention on all revenue is being deferred and classified as a long-term receivable until completion of the contract.
+Contract revenues were \$3.8 million and \$11.6 million, respectively, for the three and nine months ended September 30, 2006, compared with \$1.9 million and \$4.1 million, respectively, for the same periods of 2005.
+The increase of \$1.9 million for the three months ended September 30, 2006, resulted primarily from contracts entered into in 2006 with Schering Plough Research Institute ("SPRI"), Cubist Pharmaceuticals, Inc. ("Cubist"), Taligen Therapeutics Inc. ("Taligen") and AVEO Pharmaceuticals, Inc. ("AVEO").
+The increase of \$7.5 million for the nine months ended September 30, 2006, partially resulted from the above 2006 contracts but was primarily caused by contract manufacturing process services performed under our contracts with the National Institute of Allergy and Infectious Diseases ("NIAID"), a part of the National Institutes of Health, Department of Health and Human Services, entered into in March of 2005 to develop three anti-botulinum neurotoxin monoclonal antibody therapeutics and, in July of 2006, to produce monoclonal antibodies for the treatment of botulism to protect U.S. citizens against the harmful effects of botulinum neurotoxins used in bioterrism.
+The increase from these contracts was partially offset by a reduction in clinical trial services performed on behalf of Genentech, Inc. ("Genentech").

+The March 2005 NIAID contract work is being performed over an eighteen month period and is 100% funded with federal funds from NIAID under Contract No. HHSN266200500004C.
+We are recognizing revenue over the life of the contract as the services are performed on a proportional performance basis and, as per the terms of the contract, a 10% retention on all revenue is being deferred and classified as a receivable until final acceptance of the contract which was achieved in October of 2006.
+Therefore, the 10% retention will be recognized in the fourth quarter of 2006.
+The July 2006 NIAID contract work is being performed on a cost plus fixed fee basis, per the terms of the contract, over a three year period and is 100% funded with federal funds from NIAID under Contract No. HHSN266200600008C/N01-Al-60008.
+We are recognizing revenue as the services are performed on a proportional performance basis.

-Royalties were \$1.9 million for the three months ended March 31, 2006, compared with \$1.2 million for the three months ended March 31, 2005.
-The increase resulted primarily from RAPTIVA® royalties earned under our royalty arrangement with Genentech.
+Royalties were \$2.9 million and \$6.9 million, respectively, for the three and nine months ended September 30, 2006, compared with \$1.7 million and \$4.5 million, respectively, for the same periods of 2005.
+The increases of \$1.2 million and \$2.4 million, respectively, for the three and nine months ended September 30, 2006, resulted primarily from an increase in RAPTIVA® royalties and the inception of LUCENTISTM royalties earned under our royalty arrangements with Genentech.